5 Reasons Why a Linkedin Company Page Helps Organizations

 I’ve trained more than 400 executives to create or optimize their personal profiles.
 A few of them were frustrated because they worked for companies, even some large corporations, that did not have a company page.
 It demotivated them.
 I encouraged them to get in touch with their current or previous employer to motivate them to create a basic company page.

-Check out my Kessler Social Media company page and follow if you like Linkedin news, advice, behind the scene and events.
+Check out my Social Media Leaders company page and follow if you like Linkedin news, advice, behind the scene and events.

 Here are 5 Reasons why every mid-size SME or organization needs a company page: